 That kid has a mind like a vault.
 I asked him to help unload the groceries with me and the first thing out of his mouth was, “did you get Poptarts?”

-I made sure we had flashlights and batteries and candles.
-I filled with water every last empty soda bottle that I hadn’t yet returned to the store for deposit (can I get points for inadvertent preparedness due to laziness?).
+Flashlights and batteries and candles were placed in easily accessed areas.
+We filled with water every last empty soda bottle that I hadn’t yet returned to the store for deposit (can I get points for inadvertent preparedness due to laziness?).
 I had 2 big ‘muck buckets’ of water outside my back door positioned beneath the gutter to catch any rainwater.
 That water would be perfect for flushing.

 I made sure I washed every last stitch of clothing so The Boy would have an adequate supply of jeans and long-sleeved shirts should the power be out for more than a few days.
 After all of that was done, I let the washing machine fill with water.
 That water was nice and clean and perfect for washing dishes and by the time the power came back on 8 days later, my large-load washer was nearly empty.

 The fridge wasn’t overflowing with food, which is unusual, but I made sure to clean out anything that was ‘borderline’.
 The freezer, on the other hand, was nearly at capacity.
 I know that a full fridge or freezer stays colder longer than an empty one, so I put as many water-filled soda bottles as I could fit into the refrigerator.
 I emptied one ice cube tray after another into a plastic freezer bag and stuffed the bag between the frozen fish and the ice cream so as to eliminate vacant space in the freezer.